- 🐶 Lymphoma in dogs: Are there alternatives to the CHOP protocol?

 - 📌 Conclusion: Is the new therapy a real alternative?

-🐶 Lymphoma for dogs: Are there alternatives to the CHOP protocol?
+🐶 Lymphoma in dogs: Are there alternatives to the CHOP protocol?

-Lymphomas are among the most common cancer in dogs.
-Standard therapy is the so-called CHOP protocol , a combination scheme of cyclophosphamide, doxorubicin, vincristin and prednison .
-This treatment scheme is effective, but requires weekly visits over several months - a challenge for many animal owners.
+Lymphomas These are among the most common cancers in dogs.
+The standard therapy is the so-called CHOP protocol, a combination scheme of Cyclophosphamide, doxorubicin, vincristine and prednisone.
+While this treatment regimen is effective, it requires weekly visits over several months – a challenge for many pet owners.

-A promising alternative could be a combination of Rabacfosadin and Doxorubicin .
-This therapy offers comparable treatment results, but requires less frequent visits to the clinic.
-In this article you will learn how this new therapy option works, what advantages and disadvantages it has and for which dogs it is suitable.
+A promising alternative could be a combination of Rabacfosdine and Doxorubicin This therapy offers comparable treatment results but requires less frequent clinic visits.
+In this article, you will learn how this new treatment option works, its advantages and disadvantages, and which dogs it is suitable for.

-📖 What does research on new therapy say?
+📖 What does research say about the new therapy?

-A current study with 59 dogs that were ill with multi -center lymphoma examined the effectiveness of an alternating protocol with Rabacfosadin and Doxorubicin.
+A recent study with 59 dogs that were attached to multicentric lymphoma The researchers investigated the effectiveness of an alternating protocol with rabacfosadine and doxorubicin in patients who were ill.
 The results were promising:

-✅ 93 % of the dogs spoke to the therapy to
+✅ 93 of the dogs responded to the therapy.

-✅ 79 % of the dogs achieved a complete remission , which increased their PFS to 7.2 months
+✅ 79 of the dogs with % achieved a complete remission., which increased their PFS to 7.2 months

-✅ dogs with B cell lymphoma had one Significantly longer response (6.6 months) than dogs with T cell lymphoma (2 months)
+✅ Dogs with B-cell lymphoma had a significantly longer response time (6.6 months) than dogs with T-cell lymphoma (2 months)

-These values are comparable to the traditional CHOP protocol, in which the median PFS is between 4.7 and 12.5 months .
+These values are comparable to the traditional CHOP protocol, where the median PFS is between 4, 7 and 12.5 months lies.

 💉 How does the alternative protocol work?